tbenade/wercker-devcenter/source/articles/languages/php.md

         name: Serve application
         code: php -S localhost:80 >> output.txt &

 This will host your PHP application on port 80.
 All output will be piped to `output.txt` to keep your log clean.
-The ampersand (`&`) at the end of this command makes the command asynchronously.
+The ampersand (`&`) at the end of this command makes the command asynchronous.

 ## Installing extensions

-The PHP box comes with PECL which can be used to compile and extensions to the environment.
+The PHP box comes with PECL which can be used to compile and install extensions to the environment.
 Installing an extension with PECL will automatically activate them as well.
 In other words, it will update the php.ini accordingly.
 Here is an example of a script step that installs `memcache` and `SQLite` extension:

 	- script:
 		name: Install extensions